oklas/react-breadcrumbs-dynamic/README.md

 `renameProps`, or need to specify both `to` and `href`.

 This items configuration method is simple and enough effective.
-More details about performance is described in section Advanced Usage and Performance.
+More details about performance is described in section `Advanced Usage and Performance`.

 Simple configure of the breadcrumbs items: